 Archaeologists have found that a 20-foot high mound in Slough, thought to be a Norman castle motte and for centuries the centrepiece of a bizarre Eton College ceremony, is actually a rare Saxon monument, built 1,500 years ago.

-University of Reading archaeologists say that Montem Mound in the Berkshire town, now surrounded by Municipal buildings and car parks, dates roughly to the same time as the famous burial mounds of Sutton Hoo in Suffolk, and the nearby burial at Taplow.
+University of Reading archaeologists say that Montem Mound in the Berkshire town, now surrounded by Municipal buildings and car parks, dates roughly to the same time as the famous burial mounds of Sutton Hoo in Suffolk, and the nearby burial mound at Taplow.
 It is likely to mark the resting place of someone of high status and could contain artefacts.

 The discovery of the 'Sutton Hoo of Slough' is a remarkable finding as only a handful of mounds from this period are known about.
 The findings go against the previous assumption that it was a Norman Conquest-era 'motte and bailey' castle.